MihaiIon/electron-boilerplate/readme.md

 $ npm install
 ```

-Than, to start the application:
+Then, to start the application:

 ```
 $ npm start